Moong Dal Halwa

 Method of making Moong Dal Halwa

-The stirring will have to be quite consistent in the beginning as the moong dal tends to stick to the pan and could burn if not moved around frequently in the pan.
+The stirring will have to be quite consistent in the beginning as the moong dal paste tends to stick to the pan and could burn if not moved around frequently in the pan.

 At this point, the moong dal mixture would have turned a light / pinkish brown shade.

-Meanwhile, mix water, milk, sugar and salt in another pan and bring to a boil.
+Meanwhile, mix water, milk, sugar and salt in another pan and bring it to a boil.
 Keep warm.

 Once the moong dal is a nice toasted brown* (not burnt brown!), reduce the heat and slowly add the sugar syrup to the moong dal.

 * You will know that the moong dal is cooked well when it gives out a nutty aroma and does not have any flavour of raw moong dal.
 You don't want raw moong dal flavours in the halwa, so complete cooking is an important step here!
-Also note that this is the only stage where the moong dal is being cooked; the dal will not cook further once the sugar syrup is added, it will only soak in water and go soft and mushy.
+Also note that this is the only stage where the moong dal is being cooked; the dal will not cook further once the sugar syrup is added, it will only soak in water and go luscious and gooey.

 Because the moong dal has been almost "fried" (if you add ghee as per traditional Moong Dal Halwa recipes) and is now completely dry, it will quickly soak up all the liquid from the sugar syrup.
 Keep stirring continuously.
+Muscle work again!
+Don't say you weren't warned.

 Once the moong dal is almost dry again, add cardamom powder and mawa and continue to stir till the moong dal halwa is cooked well and the ghee starts to separate.